- Was appointed U.S. Attorney for the District of Columbia by President Bill Clinton

 HOLDER'S DOJ SECRETLY TARGETS FOX NEWS REPORTERS

-The Guardian’s Glenn Greenwald explains the implications of targeting Rosen:
+Guardian journalist Glenn Greenwald explained the implications of the DOJ targeting Rosen:

 “Under U.S. law, it is not illegal to publish classified information.
 That fact, along with the First Amendment’s guarantee of press freedoms, is what has prevented the U.S. government from ever prosecuting journalists for reporting on what the U.S. government does in secret.
 This newfound theory of the Obama DOJ -- that a journalist can be guilty of crimes for ‘soliciting’ the disclosure of classified information -- is a means for circumventing those safeguards and criminalizing the act of investigative journalism itself.”